Bathroom Renovation Permits in Vancouver, BC: When You Need One

 Do I need a permit to replace a tub with a shower in Vancouver?

 It depends on the scope.
-A like-for-like replacement using existing plumbing locations may not require a permit, but changes to drains, supply lines, ventilation, electrical, waterproofing details, or layout can trigger permits and inspections.
+A like-for-like replacement using existing plumbing locations may not require a permit, but changes to drains, supply lines, ventilation, electrical, waterproofing-related details, or layout can trigger permits and inspections.

 When do plumbing changes require a permit?